p4lang/p4c/README.md

 <!--!
 \include{doc} "../docs/doxygen/01_overview.md"
 -->
-The code contains seven sample backends:
+## Sample Backends in P4C
+P4C includes seven sample backends, catering to different target architectures and use cases:
 * p4c-bm2-ss: can be used to target the P4 `simple_switch` written using
   the [BMv2 behavioral model](https://github.com/p4lang/behavioral-model),
 * p4c-dpdk: can be used to target the [DPDK software switch (SWX) pipeline](https://doc.dpdk.org/guides/rel_notes/release_20_11.html),